Diarsid/gem-injector/docs/tutorial.md

 Returned module instance is fully initialized and has all required dependecies set.

 When modules is declared and method .*init*() is invoked on **Container** instance, container collects all information about dependecies graph, initializes them all, injects all required dependencies where they are required and saves all singleton module instances.

-While developing application situation can arise when some module will depend on other modules and so on, but one of that underlying modules will depend on that first module, i.e. chain of dependencies will become cyclic.
-It is impossible to resolve such endless initializaton loop thus in that case **CyclicDependencyException** will be thrown from .*init*() method.

-**ModuleType.SINGLETON** as argument in .*declareModule*() method means that whenever .*getModule*() is invoked it will return the same module object regardless of how many times this method has been invoked previously.
-Singletons will be initialized during .*init*() and will be saved inside of **Container** object.

-**ModuleType.PROTOTYPE** means that whenever .*getModule*() is invoked it will return new module object every time.
-If it has dependencies on other modules that has been also delcared as prototypes, those modules will also be a new objects every time.
-If it has dependecies on modules which are singletons, they always be the same object, as definition of singleton pattern implies.

 #### ModuleBuilder usage